 Dialing 211 helps direct callers to services for, among others, the elderly, the disabled, those who do not speak English, those with a personal crisis, those with limited reading skills, and those who are new to their communities.

-2-1-1 is available to approximately 270 million people, or about 90% of the total U.S. population.
-It covers all 50 states (including 41 states with more than 90 percent coverage), the District of Columbia, and Puerto Rico.
-To find out whether 211 services are offered in your area and to obtain more information, visit www.211.org.
+211 is available to approximately 309 million people, which is 94.6 percent of the total U.S. population.
+211 covers all 50 states, the District of Columbia, and Puerto Rico.
+To find out whether 211 services are offered in your area and to obtain more information, visit 211.org.

 How 211 Works